kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## Then why doesn't my code work?

-The reason the intro code might break is that when dealing with GPU-compatible classes with virtual functions, there isn't one VTable, but two.
+The reason the intro code might break is that when dealing with GPU-compatible classes with virtual functions, there isn't one Vtable, but two.
 The first holds the host versions of the virtual functions, while the second holds the device functions.

 ![VTableDevice](./figures/VirtualFunctions-VTablesHostDevice.png)

-Since we construct the class instance on the host, so it's Vpointer points to the host VTable.
+Since we construct the class instance on the host, so it's Vpointer points to the host Vtable.

 ![VPointerToHost](./figures/VirtualFunctions-VPointerToHost.png)

-Our cudaMemcpy faithfully copied all of the members of the class, including the VPointer merrily pointing at host functions, which we then call on the device.
+Our cudaMemcpy faithfully copied all of the members of the class, including the Vpointer merrily pointing at host functions, which we then call on the device.

 ## How to fix this

 The problem here is that we are constructing the class on the Host.
-If we were constructing on the Device, we'd get the correct VPointer, and thus the correct functions (but only for calls on the device).
+If we were constructing on the Device, we'd get the correct Vpointer, and thus the correct functions (but only for calls on the device).
 In pseudocode, we want to move from

 ```c++
 Base* hostInstance = new Derived(); // allocate and initialize host